strapi/strapi/docs/3.x.x/api-reference/reference.md

 ## strapi.api

 This object contains APIs contained in the `./api` folder.
-And by using `strapi.api[:name]` this object contains the controllers, models, services and configurations contained in the `./api/:name` folder.
+And by using `strapi.api[:name]` you can access the controllers, services, the model definition and also the configurations of the `./api/:name` folder

 ## strapi.app